ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

   }
   ```

-You are encouraged to flesh out the empty methods, `replicatorDidChangeState(_:)` and `replicatorDidChangeProgress(_:)`!
+Feel free to flesh out the empty methods, `replicatorDidChangeState(_:)` and `replicatorDidChangeProgress(_:)`.
 But, for now, these examples will keep them empty, for simplicity.

 Checkpoint: **Run your app.** The app's behavior will not change.
 But when the app compiles and runs, you will know you haven't got any errors or typos.